-Mr. Bogert joined the Department in 1989 as chief auditor, and was appointed Chief of Staff in January 2000.
+Mr. Bogert joined the Department in 1989 as chief auditor.
+He was appointed Chief of Staff of the Department in January 2000.
 Prior to joining the Department, Mr. Bogert was vice president of internal audit for Del Webb Corporation.
 His prior experience includes nine years with national and local public accounting firms and three years of teaching at Arizona State University and Fort Lewis College.